-Four of the five 'Action' results were likely to have been related to rainfall.
-This site has been monitored since 2004-05 and accounted for 71 'Action' results on 213 sampling occasions within the same time frame.
-This means the site was considered suitable for swimming 67 percent of the time during summer season in the last 14 years.
+One of the four 'Action' results was likely to have been related to rainfall.
+This site has been monitored since 2004-05 and accounted for 75 'Action' results on 227 sampling occasions within the same time frame.
+This means the site was considered suitable for swimming 67 percent of the time during summer season in the last 15 years.

-The site was part of the investigation programme from 2007-08 to 2010-11, 2015-16, 2016-17 and 2017-18.
-Microbial source tracking analyses identified contamination caused by wildfowl, ruminant and dog.
-Results from 2016-17 indicate ruminant and possible wildfowl contamination.
+Microbial source tracking analyses has identified faecal contamination caused predominantly by wildfowl and ruminant animals.
 Permanent signs are posted to warn the public of health risks from swimming at this site.